 A Classical Homeschool Schedule Made Simple

 Are you thinking of homeschooling and don’t know where to start?
 Maybe you are already homeschooling and you’re feeling like you have no direction.
-Afraid your going to miss something important in your child’s education?
+Afraid you’re going to miss something important in your child’s education?
 I used to feel that way, too!
 A classical homeschool schedule can fix all of those worries!

 Beginning the homeschooling journey can be overwhelming.
 There are so many “ways” to homeschool, so many curricula from which to choose, and about a million other things bombarding the new homeschool mom.